El Chino High School, Peru

 Ongoing needs analysis also revealed an issue related to safe and effective access to the high school campus.
 For half of the months of the year, there were no issues as students could easily walk down the trail from the village to the school in the dry season and paddle their canoes right up to the classrooms in the high-water season.
 But in the transitional months - about half the year - they could not easily or safely (eg falling and snakes!) walk or canoe to school.
 BTCV had a BIG idea!
 What if we were able to create a walkway bridge the same height as the classrooms all the way from the new teacher housing in the village to the new classrooms about a quarter mile back on high ground in the jungle?!

-A generous donor heard the idea and with their full support the project moved forward.
+A generous donor heard the idea and with their full support, the project moved forward.
 When it was completed, the elevated walkway was dubbed, The Willett Family Bridge to the Future, because it created safe and effective access to education - and education creates a better future for all of us.
-This is just one more unique example of how BTCV is using needs analysis to create unique solutions to the underlying problems related to access to educational opportunities for deserving students around the world.
+This is just one more unique example of how BTCV is using needs analysis to create unique solutions to the underlying challenges related to access to educational opportunities for deserving students around the world.

 Classroom #5 was completed in 2019 and thanks to the generous support of donors, it is the first classroom to be completed with a modern metal roof.
 This completed the first part of the master plan for 5 full classrooms on the El Chino High School Campus.
 Moving forward, volunteers will complete modern metal roofs on the first four classrooms as part of the second-phase master plan.